 Peacock continued to investigate whether the three cases were linked to a string of MRSA infections in the last six months.
 8 other children had been infected by MRSA strains with similar antibiotic-resistance profiles.
 However, weeks would pass without an infection, indicating that the bacteria weren’t spreading from baby to baby in the unit.

 Peacock’s team began sequencing the genomes of the MRSA strains from the unit, as well as similar strains collected from adult patients at other hospitals and doctor’s surgeries.
 They suspected that adult carriers could explain the long gaps between the infections in the baby unit.

-But days after the unit was sterilized, another baby tested positive with MRSA.
+But days after the unit was sterilized, another baby tested positive for MRSA.
 Genome sequencing confirmed that the strain matched the other suspected cases.
-The team searched for possible infected adults among the 154 workers on the baby unit.
+The team searched for possible infected adults among the 154 workers in the baby unit.
 One tested positive for MRSA, despite showing no symptoms.
 This might have been the reason why there were gaps in the infections.